patience111/Antigenic-dist_prediction/README.md

 Installation
 ------------
-The major Python package requirements and their tested versions are in requirements.txt.
+The major Python package requirements and their tested versions are in requirements.txt.</br>
 Our experiments were run with Python version 3.7 on Ubuntu 20.04.

 Protein language model (PLM) training